Breaking News | Family, Supporters March In US Ahead Of Anniversary Of George Floyd Death

-The killing of George Floyd by a white policeman a year ago has prompted a reckoning on racial injustice in the United States Kerem Yucel AFP
+Family, supporters march in US ahead of anniversary of George Floyd death

-Supporters and relatives of George Floyd marched Sunday ahead of the first anniversary of his murder by a white policeman, a killing that prompted a reckoning on racial injustice in the United States.
+Supporters and relatives of George Floyd marched Sunday ahead of the first anniversary of his murder by a white policeman, a killing that prompted a reckoning on racial injustice in the US.

+People raise their fists as they march during an event in remembrance of George Floyd in Minneapolis, Minnesota, on Sunday.
+Photo: AFP

 About 1,500 marchers in Minneapolis listened to speeches and joined members of the Floyd family and relatives of other Black people who died in encounters with the police.